 Medicare changed the rules in 2020.
 Plan F is no longer available for those new to Medicare beginning January 1.
 See more on that below.

 This means that like Plan F before, Plan G is now offered on a guaranteed issue basis for different reasons.
-This would be one argument against Plan G. Guaranteed Issue plans tend to increase in price more quickly because they are forced to accept consumers who may have health conditions.
+This would be one argument against Plan G. Guaranteed Issue plans tend to increase in price more quickly because the insurance companies offering them are forced to accept consumers with poor health.
 This drives up claims and in turn increases premiums for all who are enrolled.

-Plan N (same as before) is not a guaranteed issue policy.
+Plan N (same as it’s always been) is not a guaranteed issue policy.
 Thus, insurance companies can be more selective in who they accept for this plan.
 Medical underwriting will determine who qualifies.

 With (perhaps) fewer unhealthy enrollees in a plan, there will be fewer claims.
 Rates will increase more slowly.
 It was not unusual to see Plan F rates go up more quickly in the past.
 Now that Plan G is a guaranteed issue policy (when applicable), we expect to see monthly premiums increase more quickly than with a Plan N Medicare supplement.